ErikLozanov/ErikLozanov/README.md

 ### Hi there 👋

 # 💫 About Me:
-🌱 I’m currently learning JavaScript.<br>⚡ Making mistakes are an essential part of learning.
+🌱 I am a dedicated individual currently studying JavaScript.
+I have a passion for programming and am committed to mastering the language.
+I enjoy the challenge of problem-solving and take pride in my work.
+I truly hope that my determination and focus will serve me well in my studies and help me develop the skills necessary to pursue a career in web development.<br>⚡ Making mistakes are an essential part of learning.

 ## 🌐 Socials: